Organwolf/100-days-of-code/log.md

 ### Day 46: April 17, 2020

-Type checking with PropTypes:
 **Today's Progress**: I mainly made progress with css but I also touched on [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) and how it can be added to components to require certain data as input.
-I also learnt about `python -m SimpleHTTPServer` which, as the name applies, is a simple server that serves files from the current directory and below, directly mapping the directory structure to HTTP requests [source](https://docs.python.org/2/library/simplehttpserver.html).
+I also learnt about `python -m SimpleHTTPServer`
+which, as the name applies, is a [simple server](https://docs.python.org/2/library/simplehttpserver.html) that serves files from the current directory and below, directly mapping the directory structure to HTTP requests.

 **Experimented with**: The lodash library, css wildcard selectors, animation, SimpleHTTPServer and PropTypes in reactjs.